Becca Stevens: Career

 Jazz vocalist Kurt Elling listed her as one of his five favorite jazz vocalists and music critic Ted Gioia listed her albums Weightless (2011) and Perfect Animal (2015) among the one hundred best albums of the corresponding years.

 Stevens's album Regina (2017) was produced by Michael League and Troy Miller and received a five-star review from Down Beat magazine, which called it "the most spectacular of albums", while BBC Radio 2 praised the album saying, "Lyrically, the album is astounding".

 She has twice been nominated for the Grammy Award for Best Arrangement, Instrumental and Vocals, in 2021 for "Slow Burn" on Wonderbloom and in 2022 for "2 + 2 = 5" on Becca Stevens | Attacca Quartet with her co-arranger and husband, the violist Nathan Schram.

 Personal life

-Stevens married Nathan Schram, the violist of the Attacca Quartet, on September 2, 2017.
+Stevens married Nathan Schram, the violist of the Attacca Quartet, in 2017.
 Stevens and Schram live in Brooklyn, New York City.
-They have a daughter (born 2022).
+They have two daughters.